Lynching of L. Q. Ivy: Accusation and search for attacker

 In September 1925, Bessie Gaines, a 21-year-old White single mother, was raped and severely beaten in Rocky Ford (now known as Etta, Mississippi).
 A neighbor drove her to the nearest hospital in New Albany, where Union County sheriff John Roberts interviewed her and her family.
 The sheriff assembled a posse of White men, who used bloodhounds to search for her attacker.
 The dogs led them to a group of Black timber-cutters, including Cleveland Jones, Sherill Kilpatrick, Spencer Ivy, and L. Q. Ivy.

-According to a LaReeca Rucker, interviews on file at the University of Mississippi, "...provided additional information about the lynching.
-Those interviewed said Rush Scott, one of the members of the posse that the sheriff deputized to search for Gaines' assailant, told police that from the time the black suspects were dropped off at the logging field, and the time Gaines said the rape occurred, it would have been impossible for anyone to travel on foot the two and a half miles to the cornfield where she was attacked.
+According to University of Mississippi Professor and journalist LaReeca Rucker, people interviewed "...said Rush Scott, one of the members of the posse that the sheriff deputized to search for Gaines' assailant, told police that from the time the black suspects were dropped off at the logging field, and the time Gaines said the rape occurred, it would have been impossible for anyone to travel on foot the two and a half miles to the cornfield where she was attacked.
 He also reportedly remarked that he saw the white driver of a gas truck from New Albany, moving across the cornfield."